Flu Vaccines

 For more information on Influenza, please click here.

-Free flu vaccinations are available under the National Immunisation Program (NIP) for patients who meet the following eligibility criteria:
+Free flu vaccinations are available at SDC under the National Immunisation Program (NIP) for patients who meet the following eligibility criteria:

 children aged 6 months to less than 5 years